oceanprotocol/vscode-extension/README.md

 ### Extension Layout

 The extension adds a dedicated Ocean Protocol section to the activity bar.
 Here you can:

-- Configure compute settings (RPC URL, Ocean Node URL, Compute Environment URL, Private Key).
+- Configure compute settings (Ocean Node URL, Private Key).
 - Optionally select a dataset file.
 - Choose a folder to store compute results.
 - Start a compute job with the current algorithm file automatically detected.